Indonesia is home to over 17,000 islands, making it the largest archipelago in the world.

 “I’m now doing my Bachelor’s of Music here and I love it,” she said.

-“Everyone in Brisbane is always so kind and friendly, plus the education system here is very organised and it taught me a lot about responsibility.”
+“Everyone in Australia is always so kind and friendly, plus the education system here is very organised and it taught me a lot about responsibility.”

 She’s also gained a lot of confidence from singing and showcasing her songwriting skills at public events — performing multiple times on campus for projects and open days as well as in live recording sessions for the university.